owncloud/web/docs/deployments/oc10-app.md

 ```

 ## Configure ownCloud Web
-There is a few config values which need to be set in order for ownCloud Web to work correctly.
+There are a few config values which need to be set in order for ownCloud Web to work correctly.
 Navigate into `apps/phoenix` and adjust `config.json` according to the following example:

 ```json
 {